LleeMcD/Election_Analysis/README.md

 ![Election Results for the 1st Congressional District of Colorado](https://github.com/LleeMcD/Election_Analysis/blob/main/PyPoll_Challenge_Image.png)
 ## Challenge Summary
 #### Applications and Algorithm Overview
 The original Python algorithm returned information specific to each candidate.
-The script was then modified at the request of the clients, to retun additional details at the county level.
+The script was then modified at the request of the clients, to return additional details at the county level.
 The project files and python code were stored in a GitHub repository for ease of use.
 Some of the benefits of using the repository for coding projects are:
 - Easy access by multiple contributors.
 - Versioning, to prevent files and scripts from accidently being overwritten.
 - Security to prevent others from corrupting the project files.